mkrnc/mkrnc.github.io/index.md

 # Publications

-Over 45 non-self-citations according to WoS, over 55 non-self-citations according to Scopus, and over 145 citations according to Google Scholar.
+Over 45 non-self-citations according to WoS, over 55 non-self-citations according to Scopus, and over 145 citations according to [Google Scholar](https://bit.ly/Krnc-Scholar).

-For research papers and conferences please refer to [Cobiss](https://goo.gl/FBSSLJ) or [Google Scholar](https://bit.ly/Krnc-Scholar).
+Journal submissions are listed [here](pubs.md), for more please refer to the [Cobiss database](https://goo.gl/FBSSLJ).

 **Reviewer for:**
 Mathematical Reviews,